 At the planning meeting, the team discusses the difference between the participant's preferred future, or vision and desired outcomes, and their current situation.
 This process provides direction for the identification of goals and assures that the meeting focuses on the participant and his or her priorities, preferences, and perspective.
+When a conflict arises between the participant and the provider, parent, designated representative and/or legal guardian, of what the participant desires, the service coordinator will work with the participant to identify what is important to the person, and ensure appropriate supports are in place that balance the desires of the individual while identifying potential concerns from guardians or providers.

 d.
 Service Plan Development Process.
-In four pages or less, describe the process that is used to develop the participantcentered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
-State laws, regulations, and policies cited that affect the service plan development process are available to CMS upon request through the Medicaid agency or the operating agency (if applicable): a) Developmental Services (DS) uses a person-directed planning process.
+In four pages or less, describe the process that is used to develop the participant- centered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
+State laws, regulations, and policies cited that affect the service plan development process are available to CMS upon request through the Medicaid agency or the operating agency (if applicable):

+a) Developmental Services (DS) uses a person-directed planning process.
 Assessment information assists the team with identifying barriers to reaching the person's vision, desired outcomes, and support needs.
 Goals related to reaching the vision are developed based on the person's desired life outcomes, as well as any needs for maintaining appropriate health and welfare.
 This information is provided to the person centered team for plan development at the Person Centered Plan meeting.